ExhaustedBiped/YAVSRG/index.md

 Interlude is a keyboard-based rhythm game written in C#.
-It supports some of the popular chart formats from other rhythm games and aims to combine the best features from other rhythm games.
+It supports some of the popular chart formats from other rhythm games and aims to combine their best features.
 The intent is to create a platform that can be worthwile for both casual and competitive play.

 ## Hi